 I also very much love composing for dance, and have collaborated with the Urbanity Dance company (Best of Boston, 2015) on performances for the Isabella Stewart Gardner Museum and for the company event Observing, as well as for their “test kitchen” classes on two occasions.

 I have also served as audio director, composer, sound designer and audio programmer for Lantana Games’ Children of Liberty, created sound design and recorded dialog for Earlplay, Inc., and am currently working on the sound for a virtual reality game.

 Since 2008 I’ve had the good fortune to work as an orchestrator and assistant to veteran award-winning composer John Kusiak, where I’ve had the opportunity to work on a variety of independent films, documentaries, television commercials and museum pieces.

-I am a graduate in jazz piano performance and film scoring from Berklee College of Music, and have studied classical composition at Longy School of Music and through private study.
-I also have a BS in Physics from Rensselaer Polytechnic Institute.
+I am a graduate in film scoring and jazz piano from Berklee College of Music (Magna Cum Laude), and have studied classical composition at Longy School of Music and through private study.
+I also have my BS in Physics from Rensselaer Polytechnic Institute.

-“When scoring a film, game or any kind of collaborative project for that matter, I see myself as a key member of the creative team, trying to understand the director’s vision, and, using my sensibilities, experience and personal style, finding the best possible way I can contribute to telling the story.”
+“When scoring a film, game or any kind of collaborative project I see myself as a key member of the creative team, trying to understand the director/designer’s vision, and, using my sensibilities, experience and personal style, find the best possible way I can contribute to telling the story.”